SofRahmani/react-typewriter-lib/README.md

 # React Typewriter Library

-A lightweight React component that simulates a typewriter effect on any text string, with optional looping.
+A lightweight React library that simulates a typewriter effect on any text string, with optional looping.

 ---

 ## Installation

-Install via npm:
+Install the library via npm:

 ```bash
 npm install react-typewriter-lib
 ```

-Or using Yarn:
+Or with Yarn:

 ```bash
 yarn add react-typewriter-lib
 ```

-> Ensure you have **React** and **ReactDOM** installed as this library declares them as `peerDependencies`.
+> Make sure you have **React** and **ReactDOM** installed, as they are declared as `peerDependencies`.

 ---

 ## Usage

-Import the `Typewriter` component and pass the desired `text` prop.
-Optionally customize the typing `speed` and enable `loop` mode to restart the animation when complete.
+Import the `Typewriter` component and pass the `text` prop.
+You can also customize typing `speed`, add a `pause` between typing and deleting, and enable `loop` to repeat the animation.

 ```tsx
 import React from 'react';